 Life expectancy is a key indicator of the health and well-being of a population.
-Throughout history, mankind has made tremendous strides in extending life spans, going from about 40 years in the 1800s to about 80 years today.
-We undoubtedly have to thank the advances in medicine, science and technology that have allowed us to prevent and treat some of the main causes of death.
+Throughout history, humanity has made enormous progress in extending lifespan, going from about 40 years in 1800 to about 80 years today.
+We must undoubtedly thank the advances in medicine, science and technology that have allowed us to prevent and treat some of the main causes of death.

 Despite this progress, however, there is still work to be done.
-On balance, aging is still the leading cause of death worldwide, accounting for 100.000+ deaths every day.
+All things considered, aging is still the main cause of death in the world, with its 100.000 or more deaths every day.
 Aging multiplies all risk factors, as you can imagine.
-For example, the risk of having a heart attack having high blood pressure "simply" doubles, while being 80 years old instead of 40 multiplies the risk tenfold.
-As the world's elderly population increases, the number of deaths and suffering caused by aging will continue to rise.
-That's why we need a breakthrough: We need to work to protect our health as we get older.
+For example, the risk of having a heart attack by having high blood pressure “simply” doubles, while being 80 years old instead of 40 multiplies the risk tenfold.
+As the world's elderly population grows, the number of deaths and suffering caused by aging will continue to grow.
+This is why we need a change: we must work to protect our health as we age.

 But does it have to go like this?

-Whatever improvised philosophers, fatalists and anti-scientists say about it, it is not written anywhere that the amount of suffering and death associated with old age must necessarily increase, or that it is "inevitable", even desirable.
+Regardless of what improvised, fatalistic and anti-scientist philosophers say, it is not written anywhere that the extent of suffering and death linked to old age must necessarily increase, or that it is "inevitable", even desirable.
 Our chances of seeing one or more revolutionary treatments in the next few years are growing they target the very biology of old age.
-Scientists have a better understanding of the mechanisms underlying aging, such as DNA damage and damaged proteins, and have ideas on how to deal with them.
-What's even more exciting is that one of the first treatments of its kind could show results this year.
+Scientists have better understood the mechanisms underlying aging, such as DNA damage and damaged proteins, and have ideas about how to address them.
+What's even more exciting is that one of the first treatments of its kind could show results as soon as this year.

 It is not a "cabal": we must and can prepare for a future in which aging will no longer be an insurmountable challenge.